Orbital Linearization of Smooth Completely Integrable Vector Fields: Introduction

 The rest of this paper is organized as follows.
-Section 2 is devoted to some preliminary results, including the classification of the nondegenerate singularities of completely integrable vector fields into (strong/weak) elliptic and hyperbolic cases (Lemma \ref{lem:HypOrEl}), and the normalization up to a flat term (Proposition \ref{prop:LinearizationUpToFlat}).
-These preliminary results are used in the proof of Theorem \ref{thm:SmoothLinearization} which is presented in Section 3.
-Finally, in Section 4, we show that, at least in the case $n=2$, condition iii) Theorem \ref{thm:SmoothLinearization} is a consequence of the first two conditions, and can be dropped from the formulation of the theorem (Theorem \ref{thm:2Dsmoothlinearization}).
+Section~\ref{section2} is devoted to some preliminary results, including the classif\/ication of nondegenerate singularities of completely integrable vector f\/ields into (strong/weak) elliptic and hyperbolic cases (Lemma~\ref{lem:HypOrEl}), and the normalization up to a f\/lat term (Proposition \ref{prop:LinearizationUpToFlat}).
+These preliminary results are used in the proof of Theo\-rem~\ref{thm:SmoothLinearization} which is presented in Section~\ref{section3}.
+Finally, in Section~\ref{section4}, we show that, at least in the case $n=2$, condition~iii) of Theorem~\ref{thm:SmoothLinearization} is a consequence of the f\/irst two conditions, and can be dropped from the formulation of the theorem (Theorem~\ref{thm:2Dsmoothlinearization}).
 We conjecture that condition iii) is redundant in the higher-dimensional case as well.

 This paper is part of our program of systematic study of the geometry and topology of integrable non-Hamiltonian systems.
-In particular, Theorem \ref{thm:2Dsmoothlinearization}, which is a refinement of Theorem \ref{thm:SmoothLinearization} in the case of dimension 2, is the starting point of our joint work with Nguyen Van Minh on the local and global smooth invariants of integrable dynamical systems on 2-dimensional surfaces \cite{ZungMinh_2D2012}.
+In particular, Theorem~\ref{thm:2Dsmoothlinearization}, which is a ref\/inement of Theo\-rem~\ref{thm:SmoothLinearization} in the case of dimension~2, is the starting point of our joint work with Nguyen Van Minh on the local and global smooth invariants of integrable dynamical systems on 2-dimensional surfaces~\cite{ZungMinh_2D2012}.
+In connection with our results, we would like to mention the theorem of Cha\-pe\-ron on smooth equivalence of formally equivalent weakly hyperbolic systems \cite{Chaperon-WeakHyperbolic2013}, and its recent application to smooth geometric linearization of some classes of integrable non-Hamiltonian systems by Jiang~\cite{Jiang-WeakHyp2016}.
+We believe that Chaperon's techniques will be a key element in our smooth linearization problem, see also~\cite{Zung-Integrable2016}.